Fading Like a Flower (Every Time You Leave): Critical reception

-Norwegian newspaper Glåmdalen stated that "Fading Like a Flower (Every Time You Leave)" is one of the best songs on the Joyride album."
-Göteborgsposten described it as a "Def Leppard-like ballad", while I Dag called it a "pompous arena ballad".
+Norwegian Glåmdalen named "Fading Like a Flower (Every Time You Leave)" one of the best songs on the Joyride album.
+Swedish Göteborgsposten described it as a "Def Leppard-like ballad", while I Dag called it a "pompous arena ballad".
 Pan-European magazine Music & Media wrote that it's a "melancholic ballad".
 Brendon Veevers from Renowned for Sound said that it is "pure gold", adding that "though its a ballad and though it touches an emotional nerve, it is also uplifting in its delivery with Per's masterful guitar work and Marie's exquisite vocals uniting perfectly here."
 J.D.
-Considine from Rolling Stone noted Fredriksson's "vocal fire-work" on the song.
+Considine from Rolling Stone remarked Fredriksson's "vocal fire-work" on the song.

 Chart performance

 Although not as successful as their previous single "Joyride", the song was a top-ten hit in numerous countries.
 It remains the duo's highest-peaking single ever on the Irish Singles Chart, peaking at number four.
 "Listen to Your Heart", "It Must Have Been Love" and "Almost Unreal" all peaked at number five.
 On the UK Singles Chart, "Fading Like a Flower (Every Time You Leave)" peaked at position number 12.
 It charted highest in North America, peaking at position number two in Canada and the United States, where it was held off the top spot in both countries by Bryan Adams's "(Everything I Do) I Do It for You".
 It became Roxette's sixth and last US top 10 hit.